Locations:

 Advertisement

-The present investigation identified the 908 EPIC-Norfolk participants who developed CAD during an average follow-up period of 8 years and individually matched them to 1,273 control EPIC-Norfolk participants by gender, age, enrollment site and date of visit.
+The present investigation identified the 908 EPIC-Norfolk participants who developed CAD during an average follow-up period of 8 years and individually matched them to 1,273 control EPIC-Norfolk participants by sex, age, enrollment site and date of visit.
 All participants had nonfasting blood samples taken at enrollment in EPIC-Norfolk, which were used to determine baseline plasma levels of TMAO and other metabolites.

 Key findings